nodesman/systemofmind/book/part_2/09_your_axiological_fingerprint.md

 ---
-title: Chapter 9: Your Axiological Fingerprint (Self-Diagnosis)
+title: "Chapter 9: Your Fingerprint"
-parent: Part II The Gauntlet
+parent: "Part II The Gauntlet"
-nav_order: 2
+nav_order: 9
 ---
 # Chapter 9: Your Axiological Fingerprint (Self-Diagnosis)

 ## The First Draft of Your User Manual